 Mission: The Natural Resources Council of Maine is a nonprofit membership organization protecting, restoring, and conserving Maine’s environment, now and for future generations.
 For more than 60 years, the Natural Resources Council of Maine has been protecting the places and way of life that make Maine so special.
 We work statewide to—

-- Protect the health of Maine’s rivers, lakes, and wetlands;
+- Protect the health of Maine’s rivers, lakes, streams, and coastal waters;

 The Natural Resources Council of Maine has been protecting, conserving, and restoring Maine's environment since 1959.
-During the past half-century, there have been many big victories for Maine's environment thanks to the hard work and commitment of NRCM members, our staff, and our partners.
+During that time, there have been many big victories for Maine's environment thanks to the hard work and commitment of NRCM members, our staff, and our partners.

 Some of those successes include: the removal Edwards Dam on the Kennebec River in Augusta on July 1, 1999 (pictured above); restoration of Maine's largest river, the Penobscot; a law banning billboards on roadsides; passage of Maine's most successful recycling program, the Maine Bottle Bill, and the list goes on.
 Learn more about NRCM's success stories.